 Live in Asia

 Is $100k a Good Salary?
-On Paper, Yes.
-In America, Not Anymore.
+Not Where You Live.

 If you're pulling six figures and still feel like you're barely getting by, you're not crazy and you're not bad with money.
 You're just running the race on a track that's rigged.
+I've lived both sides of that math for 12 years.
 Let me explain, then show you the cheat code.

 Danny Flight